Bill Hubbell

 Wilbert William Hubbell (born June 17, 1897 – August 3, 1980) was an American professional baseball pitcher.
 He played in Major League Baseball from 1919 to 1925.

+Early life

+Hubbell was born in San Francisco, California.
 He attended college at the University of Idaho.

-He was born in San Francisco, California, and died in Lakewood, Colorado.
+Career

+Hubbell appeared in 204 Major League Baseball games between 1919 and 1925 for three NL clubs, principally the Philadelphia Phillies.